WellcomeIdeathon2023/infectious_disease_challenges/correlates/README.md

-# Machine learning for discovery of correlates of protection
+# Develop a platform for discovery of correlates of protection

 **Challenge:** A *copy* of the challenge is available [here](), this is identical to the challenge written on [the website]().